VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 ![probe controls](https://github.com/dbirman/NPTrajectoryPlanner/raw/main/Images/ProbeControls.png)

 Use [W/A/S/D] to move the probe along the AP or ML axis.
-Use [Z/X] to move the probe along the DV axis.
+Use [Q/E] to move the probe along the DV axis and [Z/X] to move the probe along the depth axis.

-USe [Q/E] to rotate the probe azimuth, which corresponds to the angle of the probe manipulator relative to the brain.

-Use [R/F] to change the pitch angle of the probe on the manipulator (restricted to 0-90 deg range).

 Use [1/3] to yaw the probe around the vertical axis.
 Note that NP2.4 probes spin around shank 0 (the leftmost probe shank when looking from the front).

+Use [R/F] to change the pitch angle of the probe on the manipulator (restricted to 0-90 deg range).

 Use [,/.] to roll the probe along its own axis.